-Note: If you’re already a Tone customer, you don’t need to worry about the shared short code ban as we already supply our customers with 10DLCs or dedicated short codes.
+Note: If you’re already a Tone customer, you don’t need to worry about the shared short code ban as we already supply our customers with long codes or dedicated short codes.
 If you’d like to avoid the hassle and become a Tone customer, you can do so here.
 At Tone, we work with our brands 1-on-1 to determine when it’s appropriate to create a dedicated short code.
 These short codes are not shared.

 If you’ve ever participated in an SMS contest, voted on American Idol, or texted a keyword to a business, you’ve probably seen a short code.
 A short code is a six-digit number like the one below and is used by businesses for marketing campaigns and automation.